pivoteur/biz/meetings/2025/05/27/agreement.md

 ## Prerequisites

-For this agreement to succeed, we need an environment amendable.
+For this agreement to succeed, we need an amenable environment.
 I foresee such an environment being:

 * an alt-blockchain with transaction fees less than $1-per.